lmcl-umd/websiteWork/content/involve/graduate.md

 weight = 5  # Order that this section will appear.

 title = "Graduate Studies"
 subtitle = "Interested in pursuing graduate level work with us?
-Follow the application procedures in one of two routes:"
+Follow the application procedures in one of two routes:<br> Note: We are <b>not</b> currently accepting applications for Fall 2020"

 # Showcase personal skills or business features.
 #